Advances and challenges in single-molecule electron transport: Computational techniques

-We mention that even if the molecular junction exhibits an inversion or mirror symmetry along the axis of charge transport, the voltage drop cannot, in general, be expected to reflect this symmetric behavior, \be \mu_\mathcal{L}{-}\eF{=}\eF {-} \mu_\mathcal{R}{=} \tfrac{1}{2}e\Vb. \ee Namely, the chemical potential of a lead, {\it i.e.}, its workfunction, is sensitive to the surplus density $\sigma$, because the excess charge modifies the surface dipole.
+We mention that even if the molecular junction exhibits an inversion or mirror symmetry along the axis of charge transport, the voltage drop cannot, in general, be expected to reflect this symmetric behavior as {$\mu_\mathcal{L}{-}\eF{=}\eF {-} \mu_\mathcal{R}{=} \tfrac{1}{2}e\Vb$}.
+Namely, the chemical potential of a lead, {\it i.e.}, its workfunction, is sensitive to the surplus density $\sigma$, because the excess charge modifies the surface dipole.
 The detailed response depends on the atomistic structure of the electrode surface and is difficult to predict quantitatively, even with {\it ab-initio} calculations.
 Generally speaking, metal surfaces cannot be expected to exhibit a kind of particle-hole symmetry.
-Hence, one would expect that adding and subtracting charge will not usually have the same quantitative effect (up to the sign) on the workfunction.
-Therefore, a symmetric splitting as in Eq.~\eqref{etsp} presumably is not generic.
+Hence, one would expect that adding and subtracting charge will not usually have the same quantitative effect (up to the sign) on the workfunction.\footnote{ In this respect, the case of Au could potentially be exceptional, because the (bulk) density of states is relatively flat near $E_\text{Fermi}$.}